Kill-Chain Canaries: Stage-Level Tracking of Prompt Injection Across Attack Surfaces and Model Safety Tiers: Related Work

 \section{Related Work}

-\textbf{AgentDojo}~\cite{debenedetti2024agentdojo} provides 97 tasks with 629 injections and reports joint utility-ASR metrics across four environments; it does not decompose by pipeline stage.
-Our utility-ASR scatter (Figure~\ref{fig:utility_scatter}) is directly comparable to their result. \textbf{InjecAgent}~\cite{zhan2024injecagent} evaluates 1,054 indirect-injection cases with a single outcome metric. \textbf{Prompt Infection}~\cite{lee2024prompt} demonstrates LLM-to-LLM self-replicating attacks; we identify the exact stage (\texttt{write\_memory} summarization) where replication is blocked. \textbf{Zombie Agents}~\cite{shi2025zombie} shows summarization agents persist injections; we replicate and extend to multi-agent relay with quantified stage fractions. \textbf{Nasr et al.}~\cite{nasr2025defenses} show adaptive attacks achieve $>$90\% ASR against 12/12 defenses.
+AgentDojo~\cite{debenedetti2024agentdojo} provides 97 tasks with 629 injections and reports joint utility-ASR metrics across four environments; it does not decompose by pipeline stage.
+Our utility-ASR scatter (Figure~\ref{fig:utility_scatter}) is directly comparable to their result.
+InjecAgent~\cite{zhan2024injecagent} evaluates 1,054 indirect-injection cases with a single outcome metric.
+Prompt Infection~\cite{lee2024prompt} demonstrates LLM-to-LLM self-replicating attacks; we identify the exact stage (\texttt{write\_memory} summarization) where replication is blocked.
+Zombie Agents~\cite{shi2025zombie} shows summarization agents persist injections; we replicate and extend to multi-agent relay with quantified stage fractions.
+Nasr et al.~\cite{nasr2025defenses} show adaptive attacks achieve $>$90\% ASR against 12/12 defenses.
 In our evaluation, non-adaptive attacks achieve the same result via surface mismatch---a structurally distinct failure mode that does not require adaptive adversaries.
+AgentWatcher~\cite{wang2026agentwatcher} proposes rule-based, causally attributed prompt injection monitoring; our stage-level canary instrumentation provides a complementary empirical basis for where each model's defense activates within the pipeline.
+Xiang et al.~\cite{xiang2026architecturing} survey system-level defenses for indirect prompt injection; our surface-mismatch results provide quantitative evidence for their observation that defense effectiveness is deployment-context-dependent.
+Ding et al.~\cite{ding2026multimodal} study adversarial prompt injection on multimodal LLMs; our Phase~3 PDF cross-modal relay experiments extend this to multi-agent relay chains with per-stage kill-chain tracking.
+Zhang et al.~\cite{zhang2026privilege} evaluate privilege usage of LLM agents on real-world tools; our \texttt{permission\_esc} scenario finds near-zero ASR (2/132) for the same payload design, suggesting privilege escalation requires more sophisticated payload construction than simple text instructions.
+Wang et al.~\cite{wang2026monitoring} study real-time monitoring for reasoning vulnerabilities; their post-hoc detection framing aligns with our finding that objective drift is forensic rather than preventive (leave-one-scenario-out AUC 0.39--0.57).
+Lynch~\cite{lynch2026persistent} demonstrates persistent vulnerability of aligned AI systems to adversarial inputs; our finding that Claude's resistance is localized to the write stage (not the read stage) nuances this---alignment may provide write-time filtering without guaranteeing read-time resistance in heterogeneous pipelines.